-The Food and Drug Administration (FDA or Agency) is announcing an opportunity for public comment on the proposed collection of certain information by the Agency.
-Under the Paperwork Reduction Act of 1995 (PRA), Federal Agencies are required to publish notice in the Federal Register concerning each proposed collection of information, including each proposed extension of an existing collection of information, and Start Printed Page 27334to allow 60 days for public comment in response to the notice.
-This notice solicits comments on the reporting associated with designation under the Minor Use and Minor Species Animal Health Act of 2004 (MUMS Act).
+The Food and Drug Administration (FDA, Agency, or we) is announcing an opportunity for public comment on the proposed collection of certain information by the Agency.
+Under the Paperwork Reduction Act of 1995 (PRA), Federal Agencies are required to publish notice in the Federal Register concerning each proposed collection of information, including each proposed extension of an existing collection of information, and to allow 60 days for public comment in response to the notice.
+This notice solicits comments on the collection of information associated with new animal drug applications.

 You may submit comments as follows.
 Please note that late, untimely filed comments will not be considered.
-Electronic comments must be submitted on or before August 12, 2019.
+Electronic comments must be submitted on or before April 16, 2019.
 The https://www.regulations.gov electronic filing system will accept comments until 11:59 p.m.
-Eastern Time at the end of August 12, 2019.
-Comments received by mail/hand delivery/courier (for written/paper submissions) will be considered timely if they are postmarked or the delivery service acceptance receipt is on or before that date.
+Eastern Time at the end of April 16, 2019.
+Comments received by mail/hand delivery/courier (for written/paper submissions) will be considered timely if they are postmarked or the delivery service Start Printed Page 4480acceptance receipt is on or before that date.

 Submit electronic comments in the following way:

 https://www.regulations.gov.
 Follow the instructions for submitting comments.
 Comments submitted electronically, including attachments, to https://www.regulations.gov will be posted to the docket unchanged.
 Because your comment will be made public, you are solely responsible for ensuring that your comment does not include any confidential information that you or a third party may not wish to be posted, such as medical information, your or anyone else's Social Security number, or confidential business information, such as a manufacturing process.
 Please note that if you include your name, contact information, or other information that identifies you in the body of your comments, that information will be posted on https://www.regulations.gov.